|Birth: ||Sep. 7, 1928|

 Rest in Heavenly Peace Mom, I love you.
 I think about you every day and miss you so much.

-Many thanks to Shannon for the pictures of Mom's gravesite.
+Many special thanks to Kathy for placing my Mom's memorial in my care.
+God Bless.
+As weel, thanks to Shannon for the pictures of Mom's gravesite.
 The deepest heartfelt appreciation to all who remember my Mom with flowers.

 The doctor who delivered my Mother and most of her siblings is Dr Alfred Wilbur Hadley, Memorial# 45046494.

 Robert Don Mosier (1926 - 2005)*